 The use of the term “credits” is a common one in the third-level sector and provides a system by which students may transfer from one course to another or gain exemption from elements of a particular programme.

 What can I do with an NUI Galway qualification?

 The programmes at NUI Galway reflect the highest academic standards of the National University of Ireland.
 These programmes have been devised in response to the professional training needs of different community and corporate organisations and are recognised, stand-alone qualifications.
 Having attained this initial qualification, you may wish to progress to further study in a particular area.
 Alternatively, if you have completed a Diploma programme, you may wish to progress to a Degree programme.

 A number of our Diploma programmes have follow-on Degree options.
 For example, students of the Diploma in Community Development Practice may progress to the BA in Community and Family Studies.
 Students from the various single-subject Diplomas in the Humanities, for example, Archaeology, English Literature or History, may progress directly with credit exemptions to the part-time Bachelor of Arts programme.

-The programmes offered by the Adult & Continuing Education Office range from Level 7 to 9 in the NFQ.
+The programmes offered by the Centre for Adult Learning and Professional Development range from Level 7 to 9 in the NFQ.

 |Foundation Diploma||Level 7|

 |Certificate - Year 1||Level 7|